takumiSudo/s-stlcg/README.md

 * Setting up signals for the formulas, including the use of Expressions and Predicates
 * Defining STL formulas and visualizing them
 * Evaluating STL robustness, and robustness trace
-* Gradient descent on STL parameters and signal parameters.